 Lyrics - E-Rated

-The lyrics of "Word Up!" by Korn seem to be an indirect order or criticsm of the loose usage of the word "Fuck" in society, the fact that this made it into the Family-Friendly game is kind of hilarious.
+- The lyrics of "Word Up!" by Korn seem to be an indirect order or criticism of the loose usage of the word "Fuck" in society, the fact that this made it into the Family-Friendly game is kind of hilarious.

 - (I Just) Died In Your Arms, 2112, Last Resort, What I Got, One Week, Barracuda, Breaking the Habit, Every Breath You Take, Helena Beat, How Far We've Come, Hypnotize, I Got Stripes, I Melt With You, Jessie's Girl, Light My Fire, Love Shack, Rime of the Ancient Mariner, Sister Christian, So Far Away, Space Oddity, and The Show Must Go On.

 - Green Day's Minority is playable in LEGO Rock Band, despite the lyric "A free for all, fuck 'em all" (It's censored in the game, but usually the game blocks songs with cursing regardless).

 - Lego Rock Band includes a song ("Dig", to be exact) by the band Incubus.
 Incubus.
 Granted, that's the name of the band, and the song itself isn't inappropriate, but still.
 They also got away with Barenaked Ladies.